-- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the Drug List.
-In some cases, you may be able to obtain a drug that is not on the drug list.
+In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more about this, see Section 7.1 in this chapter).

+In other cases, we have decided not to include a particular drug on the "Drug List".
+In some cases, you may be able to obtain a drug that is not on the "Drug List."
 For more information, please see Chapter 9.

-Section 3.2 There are six "cost-sharing tiers" for drugs on the Drug List
+Section 3.2 There are six cost-sharing tiers for drugs on the "Drug List"

-Every drug on the plan's Drug List is in one of six cost sharing tiers.
+Every drug on the plan's "Drug List" is in one of six cost sharing tiers.
 In general, the higher the cost-sharing tier number, the higher your cost for the drug:

-- Tier 1 (Preferred Generic) These are generic drugs in the lowest cost-sharing tier except for Select Care Drugs in Tier 6. - Tier 2 (Generic) These are generic drugs not in the Preferred Generics tier as well as some brand drugs. - Tier 3 (Preferred Brand) This tier contains mostly brand-name drugs and includes some high-cost generic drugs.
-Select Insulins are also included on this tier. - Tier 4 (Non-Preferred Drug) Branded or generic drugs in this tier have alternative options in one of the lower cost-share tiers. - Tier 5 (Specialty Tier) These drugs are high cost and unique.
+- Tier 1 (Preferred Generic) These are generic drugs in the lowest cost-sharing tier except for Select Care Drugs in Tier 6. - Tier 2 (Generic) These are generic drugs not in the Preferred Generics tier as well as some brand drugs. - Tier 3 (Preferred Brand) This tier contains mostly brand-name drugs and includes some high-cost generic drugs. - Tier 4 (Non-Preferred Brand) Branded or generic drugs in this tier have alternative options in one of the lower cost-share tiers. - Tier 5 (Specialty Tier) These drugs are high cost and unique.
 They exceed a monthly cost established by CMS. - Tier 6 (Select Care Drugs) Preventive vaccines and some generic drugs for blood pressure, cholesterol, and diabetes at \$0 cost share until the Catastrophic Phase is reached.

-To find out which cost-sharing tier your drug is in, look it up in the plan's Drug List.
+To find out which cost-sharing tier your drug is in, look it up in the plan's "Drug List."